lmarza/DRL-for-Pick-and-Place-Task-subtasks/README.md

 ~/anaconda3/lib/python3.7/site-packages/gym
 ```
 - rename your gym folder to whatever name you prefer and place the new gym folder copied from this repository and change the name from "gymModified" to "gym".
 - For all the subtasks training you can stop the training after two consecutive high success rate.
-For the plot reported in the results section, we stopped approach training after 9 epoch, manipulate after 2 epoch and retract after 6 epoch.
+For the plot reported in the results section, we stopped approach training after 9 epochs, manipulate after 2 epochs and retract after 6 epochs.

 #### Train Approach LSE
 - Go to the folder named "fetchPickAndPlace-DDPG+HER"